 HL7 and its members specify the interchange, integration, sharing, and retrieval of electronic health information via a framework.
 More importantly.
 HL7 standards specify a procedure for how information is packed and sent from one party to another, the language to be used, and the necessary structure and data types needed for smooth system integration.
 Clinical practice and the administration, delivery, and evaluation of health care are supported by HL7 standards.

 FHIR is an HL7 interoperability standard designed to simplify healthcare information interchange among healthcare professionals, patients, carers, payers, researchers, and anyone else engaged in the healthcare ecosystem.
+A FHIR server can facilitate the exchange of healthcare information, making it easier for healthcare providers to access and manage patient data.
 Moreover, FHIR consists of two sections: a content model in the form of “resources” and a definition for exchanging these resources through RESTful APIs, messages, and Documents.
 FHIR is renowned for facilitating information sharing between researchers, and its two combined sectors provide superior resource management.

 HL7 and FHIR Protocols